+Under the "Go" menu in the Finder, find "Connect to server..."
+Select AppleTalk then Hampnet2 then wait until it shows you a list of machines.
+Scroll down until you find "ash e-class".
+Select it.

-- Click on the apple menu in the upper left, drag down to Course Storage and release (don't follow the popup menu to the right). - use cs174 as both the name and password. - After a few moments the "course storage" disk should appear on the desktop. - Follow the cperry folder to cs174.
-This is our course folder. - In the "hand-outs" folder you should see both the Lightwave 6.5 pdf manual and a folder named "assignment 01 content". - Copy both files onto your zip disk.
+After a few moments the "course storage" disk should appear on the desktop.

+Follow the perry folder to cs174.
+This is our course folder.

+In the "hand-outs" folder you should see the Lightwave 7 pdf manual, the 7.5 update manual, and a folder named "assignment 01 content".

+Copy all three files onto your zip disk by dragging them to the zip disk icon.

-Step 2: run Lightwave and set the content directory
+Step 2: run Lightwave and set the content folder

-- Under the "application aliases" folder you should find "Lightwave".
-Double click on it to run it.
-Be patient it make take a moment to start. - Hit "o" to pop-up the general options menu.
+In the dock you should find the yellow Lightwave logo.
+If you don't, you should ask the TA or try another machine.
+Click on it to run it.
+Be patient - it takes a moment to start.
+Hit "o" to pop-up the general options menu.
 The first button on the general options menu should allow you to set the content directory.
-Set it to your copy of the assignment 01 content directory.
+Set it to the copy of the assignment 01 content folder you just made on your zip disk.
 For this, you select the folder itself.